Traveling with a Pacemaker

 - You can travel safely with a pacemaker by taking extra precautions.

 - The Advanced Imaging Technology (AIT) full body scanner will not harm your pacemaker system or change the settings.

-- Your pacemaker will set off airport metal detectors, so you should not go through them.
+- Your pacemaker may set off airport metal detectors.

 - You should always carry your Medical Device ID Card while traveling.